openmrs/openmrs-contrib-itsm-terraform/README.md

   - Jetstream credentials - check internal wiki for Jetstream access details
   - Be included in git crypt in this repository (to access secrets)
   - Follow [docs](https://docs.jetstream-cloud.org/ui/cli/auth/) to obtain your personal `openrc.sh` file.
 Don't use any specific role.
+### Kubernetes
+If you intend to deploy Kubernetes you need to create an app credential with ‘Unrestricted (dangerous)’ application credential with all permissions, including the “loadbalancer” permission.

 ## Software
 You need to have installed: